-Trucking Collision Leads to Multi-Million Dollar Settlement for Widow Who Lost Her Soulmate
+Trucking Collision Leads to Confidential Settlement for Widow Who Lost Her Soulmate

 John Doe spent a lifetime in law enforcement.
 He was described as a straight shooter you could always count on.
 John was a chief investigator for the State Attorney's Office in the Gainesville and Starke area.
 He was in charge of a major drug unit and was pictured in Life Magazine working on a high-profile case.
 Family was always his top priority.
 He spent much of his free time with his grandchildren and was so happy that he and his wife Jane found their dream home on 20 acres in Alachua County.
 They loved working on the land and caring for their cows and donkeys.